 All requests for access to personal information must be made in writing via email, and we will respond within a reasonable time.

-Double Bay Doctors takes all reasonable steps to maintain the accuracy of your personal information and from time to time, we may ask you to verify that the personal information we hold about you is correct and current.
+Double Bay Doctors takes all reasonable steps to maintain the accuracy of your personal information.
+We will ask you to verify that the personal information we hold about you is correct and current whenever you contact or attend the practice.
 You may also request that we correct or update your information, and you should make such requests in writing to firstname.lastname@example.org

 How can you lodge a privacy-related complaint, and how will the complaint be handled?